nielskee/draft-articles/TechnicalHiringPart2.md

   candidate communicates, not just in terms of technical accuracy, but whether there's any genuine passion and enthusiasm for the subject.

-- It doesn't need to be highly technical : you're going to have some other, deeper mechanism.
+- It doesn't need to be highly technical: you're going to have some other tech screening mechanism.
 It's an introduction and a consistency check above all.

 - Non-sequitur technical questions are just awkward.
-Good candidates experience brain-freeze, and others wing it.
+Good candidates experience brain freeze, and others wing it.

 - Be wary of hyper-confidence by the candidate.
 You're looking to hire self-aware, reflective people who learn as they go.
 A career